 There was only a 12 character roster, with 4 unlockable, and they were all protagonists in their retrospective series.

 There were also fewer stages to fight on, with only one stage unlockable.
+Final Destination and Battlefield were in the game... in 1P Mode only.
 These stages also had simpler gimmicks, and the stage backgrounds were simply background images instead of being pre-rendered.

 Classic Mode was called "1P Game", and did not feature hidden bosses such as Crazy Hand.
 Master Hand also had 300 HP regardless of the difficulty setting.